ilikescience/ilikescience.github.io/_posts/2018-08-31-designing-with-code.md

 We're in the middle of a design tool renaissance.
 In the 8 years since Sketch 1.0 was released, there's been a wave of competition among traditional design tools.
 And as the number of tools available to designers grows exponentially, ideas that were once considered fringe are finding a broader audience.

-I believe that one of these ideas will significantly change the way digital products are designed: integrating design and code at a deep level.
-Some tools are giving us a hint of what's to come: Figma can update a React code base in real time; InVision, Abstract, and Zeplin have done away with design-developer handoff documents; Framer's new Framer X can render interactive React components directly into its workspace.
+One of these ideas will significantly change the way digital products are designed: integrating design and code at a deep level.
+Figma can update a React code base in real time; InVision, Abstract, and Zeplin have done away with design-developer handoff documents; Framer's new Framer X can render interactive React components directly into its workspace.
+These examples are just a hint of what's to come.

 For designers like me who enjoy coding, this revolution was inevitable.
-My own designs are informed by my knowledge of CSS, HTML, and Javascript.
-But for me and many other designers, design usually informs code.
+My own work is shaped by my knowledge of CSS, HTML, and Javascript.
+But for me — and many other designers — design usually comes before code.
 Rarely (if ever) does it happen the other way around.

 Recently I've had a few opportunities to use code to create design.
 In two of my bigger projects at The Wall Street Journal, writing code has led to new ideas.
-Problems that typically plague early designs — “how does this look with real content?” — are easy to solve.
-My experiments with this way of working — exploring visual ideas in the medium they'll ulitmately exit in — have given me even more confidence in the future of code as a design tool.
+Problems that typically plague early designs — e.g. “how does this look with real content?” — are easy to solve.
+By exploring visual ideas directly in code, I've started to see the amazing potential of code as a design tool.

 # Case 1: WSJ.
 Magazine